 While Ibaka’s defensive prowess got him noticed early in his career, it's been his scoring uptick that has been the most impressive as of late.
 The Raptors have utilized his improved ability to stretch the floor and allow him to fire shots up from distance, as he's shot 38.5 percent from three this year.
 Additionally, he sets good screens and rolls to the basket well.

-2. Andre Drummond, Cleveland Cavaliers -- Player Option
+2. Andre Drummond, Cleveland Cavaliers -- Back with Cavs

 STATS: 17.7 PPG, 15.2 RPG, 4.4 OREB, 2.7 APG, 1.6 BPG

-According to reports (and based on the salary cap decreasing), Drummond is likely to exercise his player option to stay in Cleveland.
-However, in the event that he doesn't, a two-time All-Star who fills the stat sheet would hit the unrestricted market.
+Drummond has exercised his $28.7 million option to stay in Cleveland.
 He’s a shoo-in for at least 10 points and 10 rebounds each night.
 His athleticism makes him one of the most difficult assignments for opposing bigs, topped off by a tight handle on the ball and an ability to push the ball up the floor in transition.

 1. Montrezl Harrell, LA Clippers -- Unrestricted